 Essential Nootropic Nutrients: A Foundation for Brain Health

-Lastly, I’d be doing you and your brain a disservice by skipping these essential nutrients that are critical to brain health.
+Lastly, I’d be doing your brain a disservice by skipping these essential nutrients that are critical to brain health.

-I understand that taking a multivitamin or fish oil supplement is not as cool or sexy as the latest nootropic product.
+I understand that taking vitamins or fish oil supplement is not as cool or exciting as the latest nootropic product.